elephaint/pgbm/README.md

 See [Installation](https://pgbm.readthedocs.io/en/latest/installation.html) section in our [docs](https://pgbm.readthedocs.io/en/latest/index.html).

 ### Support ###
-In general, PGBM works similar to existing gradient boosting packages such as LightGBM or xgboost (and it should be possible to more or less use it as a drop-in replacement), except that it is required to explicitly define a loss function and loss metric.
+In general, PGBM works similar to existing gradient boosting packages such as LightGBM or xgboost (and it should be possible to more or less use it as a drop-in replacement).

 * Read the docs for an overview of [hyperparameters](https://pgbm.readthedocs.io/en/latest/parameters.html) and a [function reference](https://pgbm.readthedocs.io/en/latest/function_reference.html).
 * See the [examples](https://github.com/elephaint/pgbm/tree/main/examples) folder for examples.